tklebel/rOpenSci-blog/draft.md

 I was able to trim down execution time considerably overall.
-For 25,000 files, which is the maximum amount of files you can receive at one time through the standard interface of JSTOR/DfR, execution time is slightly under 4 minutes, or 2 minutes if executed in parallel, at least on my moderately fast MacBook Pro.
+For 25,000 files, which is the maximum amount of files you can receive at one time through the standard interface of JSTOR/DfR, execution time is slightly under 4 minutes, or 2 minutes if executed in parallel (at least on my machine with a 2,8GHz Intel i5).

 # Lessons learned